Jhessye Shockley, a 5-year-old girl from Glendale, Arizona, went missing on Oct. 11, 2011, and police have been searching for her ever since.

 Her mother, Jerice Hunter, was arrested and charged in the murder of her daughter in 2012.
-A jury found Hunter guilty of first-degree murder and related child-abuse charges after just two hours of deliberations.
+After several delays, her trial began in March 2015.

-While police suspect Hunter disposed of Jhessye's body in a trash can, she has never been found and it is still unknown how the girl disappeared.
+While police suspect Hunter disposed of Shockley’s body in a trash can, it has never been found and it is still unknown how the girl disappeared.

 Here is a timeline of all of the events in this tragic story.

-A massive effort is launched the morning after Jhessye's disappearance, including an Amber Alert, to help police find the 5-year-old girl.
+A massive effort is launched the morning after Shockley’s disappearance, including an Amber Alert, to help police find the 5-year-old girl.
 Initially, she was thought to have wandered away from her apartment near Glendale and 45th avenues after Hunter called police around 5 p.m. that night.
-Hunter claimed to have left Jhessye at home with her older siblings while she ran errands.
+Hunter claimed to have left Shockley at home with her older siblings while she ran errands.

 Hunter was found to have a history of child abuse in California, for which she was sentenced to time in prison.
-Hunter was pregnant with Jhessye shortly before serving three years in prison.
-Child Protective Services took Hunter's three other children into custody the day after Jhessye went missing.
+Hunter was pregnant with Shockley shortly before serving three years in prison.
+Child Protective Services took Hunter’s three other children into custody the day after Shockley went missing.

 Authorities announce a $11,000 reward for information leading to Shockley.
 They also said they had no leads in the case.

-As Jhessye's grandmother, Shirley Johnson, rankled for more media and police attention, Mahogany Hightower, a cousin of Shockley's, came forward to say they believed she was being abused in her mother's home.
+As Shockley’s grandmother, Shirley Johnson, rankled for more media and police attention, Mahogany Hightower, a cousin of Shockley’s, came forward to say they believed she was being abused in her mother’s home.

-Jhessye's family argued that police have not done their best to find the girl by focusing too heavily on Hunter's criminal history.
-The family also protested near the state capitol in purple bows, Jhessye's favorite color.
+Shockley’s family argued that police have not done their best to find the girl by focusing too heavily on Hunter’s criminal history.
+The family also protested near the state capitol in purple bows, Shockley’s favorite color.

-In addition to missing-person and child-crimes detectives, a homicide detective was added to Jhessye's case.
-That same day, Hunter gave birth to another child, who was shortly taken into CPS custody after birth.
+In addition to missing-person and child-crimes detectives, a homicide detective was added to Shockley’s case.
+That same day, Hunter gave birth to another child.
+The child was then taken into CPS custody.

 Johnson claimed Glendale Police stopped looking for her granddaughter just two days after she went missing.

-After authorities stated they did not expect to find Jhessye alive, Hunter was arrested on charges of child abuse.
+After authorities stated they do not expect to find Shockley alive, Hunter was arrested on charges of child abuse.
 Sgt.
-Brent Coombs, a Glendale Police spokesman, said new information led police to search Hunter's house for the second time since Jhessye's disappearance.
-Hunter's father publicly maintained that she had done nothing wrong and was being treated unfairly.
+Brent Coombs, a Glendale police spokesman, said new information led police to search Hunter’s house for the second time since Shockley’s disappearance.
+Hunter’s father publicly maintained that she had done nothing wrong and was being treated unfairly.

-While Hunter plead not guilty in her court appearance, investigators continued to investigate Jhessye's disappearance as a murder case.
-After Hunter's appearance, documents stating Hunter had ordered her other children to lie about the treatment of their younger sister were released.
-Jhessye's siblings stated she was often found with black eyes and bruises and was kept in their mother's closet.
+While Hunter pleaded not guilty in her court appearance, investigators continued to investigate Shockley’s disappearance as a murder case.
+After Hunter’s appearance, documents stating Hunter had ordered her children to lie about the treatment of their younger sister were released.
+Shockley’s siblings stated she was often found with black eyes and bruises and was kept in their mother’s closet.

 Just a week after Hunter was arrested on suspicion of child abuse, police let her walk free.
-Glendale Police continued their investigation as a homicide before formally charging her with murder.
-In order to avoid double jeopardy, police were obliged to grant her release in order to possibly charge her with felony murder.
+Glendale police continued their investigation as a homicide before making a formal charging decision.
+In order to avoid double jeopardy, police were obliged to grant her release to possibly charge her with felony murder.

 Scottsdale criminal defense attorney Scott Maasen was hired by Hunter’s friends and family members to defend her.

-Glendale Police released an area of landfill held in relation to Jhessye's disappearance -- they did not say why.
+Glendale Police released an area of landfill held in relation to the disappearance of Shockley.
+They did not say why.

-Documents revealed when police searched Hunter's home, they were looking for evidence of a murder.
-The search warrant said police were looking for items that Hunter could have used to hurt her daughter.
+Documents revealed when police searched Hunter’s home, they were looking for evidence of a murder.
+The search warrant said police were looking for things that Hunter could have used to hurt her daughter.

-A prosecutor assured the public that a missing Glendale girl was not being forgotten and that authorities were pressing their investigation.
+A prosecutor assured the public that a missing Glendale girl is not being forgotten and that authorities are pressing their investigation.

 Dec.
-21, 2011 -- Glendale Police inferred body of missing 5-year-old Jhessye was placed in trash
+21, 2011 — Glendale police inferred body of missing 5-year-old Shockley was placed in trash

-The Glendale Police Department concluded that Jhessye's body was placed in a trash receptacle in Tempe, prior to her being reported missing on Oct.
+The Glendale Police Department concluded Shockley’s body was placed in a trash receptacle in Tempe prior to her being reported missing on Oct.
 11, 2011.
-They started referring to the investigation as "an active homicide investigation."
+They started referring to the investigation as “an active homicide investigation.”

 Jan.
-10, 2012 -- Glendale police announced they would search another landfill for Jhessye's body
+10, 2012 — Glendale police announced they would search another landfill for Shockley’s body

 The search is expected to take several weeks.
 Police still believe Hunter is their primary suspect and that she dumped her daughter’s body before calling police to report her missing.

 Feb.
-6, 2012 -- Police began search of Arizona landfill for Jhessye's body
+6, 2012 — Police began search of Arizona landfill for Shockley’s body

 Police have started methodically searching a landfill south of Phoenix for the body of a 5-year-old Arizona girl whom has been missing for more than four months and who authorities now believe is dead.

-The search for a missing Glendale girl at the Butterfield Station Landfill south of Phoenix came to an end.
-After months of searching, Glendale Police said they were unable to find evidence directly connected to Jhessye's death.
+The search for a missing Glendale girl at the Butterfield Station Landfill south of Phoenix has come to an end.
+After months of searching, Glendale police said they were unable to find evidence directly connected to the death of Shockley.
 Police are still expected to pursue a case against Hunter.

 Hunter plead not guilty to charges of first-degree murder and child abuse in the disappearance of her 5-year-old daughter after an 11-month-long investigation.

-March 6, 2013 -- Family members file notice of claim in Jhessye's death
+March 6, 2013 — Family members file notice of claim in Shockley’s death

-The trial in the first-degree murder of Jhessye was originally scheduled for August 2014.
+The trial in the first-degree murder of Shockley was originally scheduled for August 2014.

-After facing two delays, Hunter was set to go on trial for the first-degree murder of Jhessye starting March 2, 2015.
+After facing two delays, Hunter was set to go on trial for the first-degree murder of Shockley on March 2, 2015.

-About 120 potential jurors filed into Judge Rosa Mroz's courtroom for the start of what is expected to be a lengthy trial.
-Jury selection was expected to last for two weeks, while the trial was expected to last into May.
+About 120 potential jurors filed into Judge Rosa Mroz’s courtroom for the start of what is expected to be a lengthy trial.
+Jury selection is expected to take two weeks while the trial is expected to last into May.